leonw774/MyMidiModel/README.md

 - `vocabs.json`: The vocabulary to be used by the model.
 The format is defined in `util/vocabs.py`.
 Created by `make_arrays.py`.

 - `arrays.npz`: A zip file of numpy arrays in `.npy` format.
 Can be accessed by `numpy.load()` and it will return an instance of `NpzFile` class.
-This is the "final form" of the representation (i.e. include pre-computed positional encoding) that would be used to train model.
+This is the "final form" of the representation (i.e. include pre-computed MPS order positio numbers) that would be used to train model.
 Created by `make_arrays.py`.

 Other possible files and directories are: